HydraMeshnet/developer-portal/sdk/tutorial_ssi_contract.md

             <h5>Good to know:</h5>
             <ul>
                 <li>Don't forget, that the Hydra network's blocktime is 12s.
 Therefor, we put a timeout to ensure that the block containing our transaction has been forged.</li>
-                <li>If you send in DAC transactions, remember to always confirm its validity on the layer-2.</li>
+                <li>If you send in SSI transactions, remember to always confirm its validity on the layer-2.</li>
             </ul>
         </div>
     </div>